corralc/Gallery-Lightbox-Search/README.md

 click this link: https://corralc.github.io/Gallery-Lightbox-Search/

 ## How it works
-When a user types in part or all of the caption/title of an image.
-That image will stay visible while other images that don't meet the match become invisible.
+When a user types in part or all of the caption/alt text of an image, that image will stay visible while other images that don't meet the match become invisible.

 ### Some Examples